sam-atkins/readable/README.md

 ### Continuous Integration

-Circle CI is used and the config is in the `.circle` folder.
+Circle CI is set-up for this repo.
+Pushes made to remote will trigger a Circle build.
+The config is in the `.circle` folder.

 ### Style Guide